Suzuki: Motorcycles

 Suzuki started manufacturing motorcycles in 1952, the first models being motorized bicycles.
 From 1955 to 1976 the company manufactured motorcycles with two-stroke engines only, the biggest two-stroke model being the water-cooled triple-cylinder G2F5.

 A large factor in Suzuki's success in two-stroke competition was the East German Grand Prix racer Ernst Degner, who defected to the West in 1961, bringing with him expertise in two-stroke engines from the East German manufacturer MZ.
 The secrets Degner brought with him were three crucial technologies: the boost port, the expansion chamber, and the rotary valve.
 Walter Kaaden of MZ was the first engineer to combine these three crucial technologies.

 Suzuki hired Degner, and he won the 50 cc class FIM road racing World Championship for them in the 1962 season.
 Suzuki became the first Japanese manufacturer to win a motocross world championship when Joel Robert won the 1970 250 cc title.
-In the 1970s, Suzuki established themselves in the motorcycle racing world with Barry Sheene Marco Lucchinelli1981 Franco Uncini1982 winning world championships in the premier 500cc class.
+In the 1970s, Suzuki established themselves in the motorcycle racing world with Barry Sheene Marco Lucchinelli1981 Franco Uncini1982 winning world championships in the premier 500 cc class.

 In 1976 Suzuki introduced its first motorcycles since the Colleda COX of the 1950s with four-stroke engines, the GS400 and GS750.

 In 1994, Suzuki partnered with Nanjing Jincheng Machinery to create a Chinese motorcycle manufacturer and exporter called Jincheng Suzuki.

 Suzuki continued to compete in MotoGP and last won the title in the 2000 season.
 From 2006 to 2011, the team was sponsored by Rizla and was known as Rizla Suzuki MotoGP team.
 On 18 November 2011, Suzuki announced that the GP racing was suspended, partly due to natural disasters and recession, until 2014.
 Suzuki returned to MotoGP in 2015.

 The next few years in MotoGP were rather experimental for Suzuki, with some spotty success; but in 2020, on Suzuki's 100th anniversary, Spanish rider Joan Mir surprised the world by cinching the 2020 MotoGP World Championship, Suzuki's first GP conquest since Kenny Roberts Jr's World Championship win in 2000.

 In addition Suzuki have recorded a total of 94 victories at the Isle of Man TT Races.
 Suzuki have also taken the runner up spot in the various race categories 100 times and a total 92 third places.